What to Know About ACA Minimum Essential Coverage

 What happens if I don't have minimum essential coverage?

 Although you are still technically required to maintain minimum essential coverage, there is no longer a federal penalty for not having health insurance.
 But if you don't have coverage or qualify for an exemption, you'll pay a penalty when filing state income taxes in California, Massachusetts, New Jersey, Rhode Island and Washington, D.C.
-And while you're not penalized financially in Vermont, you must report whether you have coverage when filing your state tax returns.
+While you're not penalized financially in Vermont, you must report whether you have coverage when filing your state tax returns.

 Penalties vary by state and generally increase yearly based on inflation.